mne-tools/mne-python/doc/glossary.rst

         down to a change of the ``first_samp`` attribute to know when cropped data was acquired.

-    forward model
+    forward solution
-        The forward model is the numerical representation of a subject's brain, its position relative to the EEG/MEG sensors, and the electromagnetic conductances of the air, scalp, skull, and cerebrospinal fluid that lie in between sensors and brain.
-The forward model captures the relationship between an electromagnetic activity at each point in the source space, and the expected pattern of observations at the sensors corresponding to that source activity (AKA, the "lead fields").
+        The forward solution or forward model (abbr. ``fwd``) is a linear operator capturing the relationship between each dipole location in the :term:`source space` and the expected pattern of activity on the sensors corresponding to that dipole (AKA, the "lead fields").
+Forward solutions are obtained by solving the Maxwell equations describing electromagnetic field propagation; this requires a conductivity model of the different tissues that the electromagnetic waves must propogate through in order to reach the sensors (see :term:`boundary element model <BEM>` and :class:`mne.bem.ConductorModel`).

     info
         Also called ``measurement info``, it is a collection of metadata regarding